 20 Questions & Answers About Visa's New Chargeback Dispute Process

-While the new system is designed for overall simplification, it deviates from the existing process in key areas.
+While the new model is designed for overall simplification, it deviates from existing processes in key areas.
 Naturally, you may have a few questions about how this will impact your business policies, procedures, and bottom line.
 Don’t worry: we’re here to help.

 We’re here to answer all your questions about the new initiative and its impact on day-to-day operations and long-term strategies.

 First, check out this video created with Lloyds Bank, featuring Chargebacks911 COO and Co-Founder Monica Eaton-Cardone:

 VCR is Visa's new global process for resolving chargebacks.
 In simple terms, the initiative brings five definitive changes designed to streamline and speed up the resolution process:

 - The timeframe for merchant response will be shortened from 45 days to 30 days.

 - Certain invalid chargebacks will be automatically rejected before processing.

 - All cases will be routed through one of two workflow tracks, depending on type.